PeterWaher/IoTGateway/Content/Waher.Content.Markdown.Test/Markdown/Test_10_LazyOrderedLists.md

+﻿Title: Test_10_LazyOrderedLists.md

-﻿Lazy numbering can be accomplished by prefixing items with `#.`:
+Lazy numbering can be accomplished by prefixing items with `#.`:

 #.
 Bird
 #.
 McHale